jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     #Move Replaced Action
     action_move_replaced=Move replaced to ''{0}''
     title_action_move_replaced=Move Replaced Action

-*Listing 33: Localized strings for the replaceable aspect and Move Replaced in webclient.properties*

 The last step is to hook in to the Alfresco action wizard UI so that when someone configures a rule or simple workflow, the new action is